 - hearing dogs – dogs that assist a person to alleviate the effects of a hearing impairment

 - other assistance dogs – dogs that assist a person to overcome the effects of a diagnosed disability (including physical, sensory or psychological disabilities), other than a vision or hearing impairment.

-Passengers must notify the airline as soon as possible of their intentions to travel with an assistance dog, with each airline requiring different notice periods (please check with the airline for specific requirements).
-CASA does not issue permissions to individual passengers, therefore passengers seeking approval must contact the airline directly, as they make an assessment based on the identified risks in their operation.
+- You must contact the airline directly for approval as they make an assessment based on the identified risks in their operation.
 If the airline you are travelling with does not have permission to accept assistance dogs, they can apply directly to CASA for approval.

-Approval will vary from airline to airline.
-Approval from one airline does not guarantee approval from other airlines, as each airline is required to develop procedures in relation to assistance dogs that address risks specific to their operations.
-If you are travelling internationally on an overseas based airline, you will need to contact that carrier directly to establish what their regulations and procedures require.
+- If you are travelling internationally on a foreign airline, contact the airline to establish what their regulations and procedures require.
 The Australian Department of Agriculture and Water Resources provides information on quarantine regulations.